jheddings/notes2notion/README.md

 > :warning: **Unofficial API**: This script uses the unofficial Notion API client.
 Now that the official API client has been released, this script may not work until I get the time to port to the official API.
 Unfortunately, the new API does not have all required features to import content from Notes.
+If anyone would like to contribute, feel free to submit a pull request or contact me directly.

 This is a basic script that will import from Apple Notes directly into Notion.